shazarre/konstrui/README.md

 #### Build file

-To use tasks, your project needs to include a `.kontrui.php`.
+To use tasks, your project needs to include a `.konstrui.php`.
 Below you can find an example contents of such file.

 ```php